-Item Description ThunderboltTM 3 Port/ USB 3.1 Type C Port This unified Thunderbolt 3 port/ USB 3.1 port allows for the connection of external peripherals to the computer by combining PCI Express (PCIe), DisplayPort (DP), USB 3.1 and its own Thunderbolt 3 technologies.
+Item Description ThunderboltTM 3 Port/ USB 3.1 Gen 2 Type C Port This unified Thunderbolt 3 port/ USB 3.1 port allows for the connection of external peripherals to the computer by combining PCI Express (PCIe), DisplayPort (DP), USB 3.1 and its own Thunderbolt 3 technologies.
 Up to seven peripherals may be supported by one connector by daisy-chaining the devices.
 Devices supported include HDDs/SSDs, Audio Interfaces, docks, display devices, cameras, network cables etc. Install the driver as instructed in "Thunderbolt Port" on page 4 - 7.
 This will install the Thunderbolt software to your computer, and this can be accessed by clicking or double-clicking the icon in the Start screen, Desktop app or notification area of the taskbar.
-You will need to enable Thunderbolt support in the BIOS "Intel(R) Thunderbolt Technology (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 10.
+Thunderbolt support can be enabled (default) or disabled in the BIOS "Intel(R) Thunderbolt Technology (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11.
 You can also set the level of security for the Thunderbolt port in the BIOS.
-If you want to use the Thunderbolt port to support display devices then you will need to set the security level to support display devices only (see "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11).
-When the Thunderbolt port is set to be used for display only, then DisplayPort 2 (6 in Figure 1 - 13 on page 1 - 21) will be disabled.
+You can also set the security level of the port in the BIOS (see "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 12).
 Plug a ThunderboltTM device into the ThunderboltTM port.
 Some Thunderbolt devices will require their own driver installation at this point.
 Access the Thunderbolt software to view information on device chains.
+The display configuration for the Thunderbolt ports and Mini Display Ports can be set up in the BIOS (see "DDI Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 10).
 See over for details on how to eject Thunderbolt devices.